December 17th, 2020

 What does the haystack look like?
 Love, among other things, is a sense of security.
 Living in love, that is, loving life, means knowing that everything works out for the best.
 It means knowing you are safe.
 No one can ever hurt you, nor can you ever hurt anyone else.
 Do you believe that?
 I do.
 I try to.
 Here’s why.

 When I’m living in love, I know that we aren’t just human.
 We are immortal souls playing a game we can’t lose.
 If I fear death, it’s because death seems like the end.
-And it’s true that life is like a soap bubble.
+Indeed, life is like a soap bubble.
 But the soul is blowing them.
 A lifetime is but a day in the life of the soul.
 Like The Bhagavad Gita says, “death is certain for the born, and rebirth is certain for the dead.”
 My soul changes bodies like my body changes clothes.

 Remember, fear is just loving something very much, especially who we think we are.
 But death is just change, and every change is a little death.
 “The changes we go through on a daily basis are miniature mirrors of the entire life, death, and rebirth process… Each day we are challenged to let go of the old and create the new.”